UWFosterIT/node-uwsws/README.md

   console.log(body);
 });
 ```
-For a more examples see ``test/unit/*``.
+For more examples see ``test/unit/*``.
 For a full list of all the options see ``src/modules/*``.
-Right now there isn't a 100% coverage of all the options but in theory they should work in the context of how they are supposed to work as described in the SWS documentation.
+Right now there isn't 100% coverage of all the options but in theory they should work in the context of the query string parameters described in the SWS documentation.
 If you find one that doesn't work please create an issue.

 ## Endpoint Implementation
 All links below go to the official service documentation.
 The code block refers to it's implementation in this module.